San Pietro in Ciel d'Oro: History

+Monastery

+A monastic community was established in connection with the church by the 7th century, by Celtic monks who were actively evangelizing the Kingdom of the Lombards, with its significant Celtic native population.
+They established a string of monasteries, such as Bobbio Abbey.
+These monastic communities, following the Rule of St. Columbanus, were also centers of learning.

-An important scriptorium was also built in the monastery in the 9th century and a school, led by the Irish monk Dungal, where, as ordered in the Olonese capitular, issued by the emperor Lothair in the royal palace of Corteolona in 825, they had to go to study students from Milan, Brescia, Bergamo, Lodi, Novara, Vercelli, Tortona, Asti, Acqui, Genoa and Como.
+An important scriptorium was established at the monastery in the 9th century as well as a school, led by the Irish monk Dungal.
+In the Olonese capitular a decree was issued by the Emperor Lothair in the royal palace of Corteolona in 825, requiring students from Milan, Brescia, Bergamo, Lodi, Novara, Vercelli, Tortona, Asti, Acqui, Genoa and Como to go there to study.
 From the 10th century the monastery enjoyed numerous privileges, including that of being subject only to the authority of the pope.
+Since the 11th century, the monks of San Pietro in Ciel d'Oro, who at least since 974 owned vineyards and winepresses near San Damiano al Colle, extended the vine culture in Oltrepò Pavese, producing wines that, thanks to the Po and Ticino, were then transported to Pavia, where the part not absorbed by the consumption of the monks was destined for trade.

 In 987 Majolus of Cluny stayed in the monastery and reformed its monastic customs, while, not many years later, in 1004, the monastery hosted the emperor Henry II.
 In 1022 an important council was held in the basilica (in which decisions were made on the celibacy of religious) presided over by Pope Benedict VIII.
 During the council (in which the emperor Henry II also participated) an exposition of the relics of Saint Augustine was also held, at the end of which an arm of the saint, thanks to a substantial donation to the monastery, was granted to Æthelnoth archbishop of Canterbury, while other small fragments of Augustine's bones ended up with other prelates present at the council, such as those of Montalcino, Piacenza, Ragusa, Valencia and Lisbon.
 The importance of the monastery is highlighted by the imperial donations received (between the 9th and 12th centuries) from the emperors Hugh, Otto I, Otto II, Otto III, Henry II, Conrad II, Henry III, Henry V and Frederick Barbarossa.

-In January 1327 Pope John XXII issued the papal bull Veneranda Santorum Patrum, in which he appointed the Augustinians guardians of the tomb of Augustine (the Arca di Sant'Agostino), which was remade in 1362 and elaborately carved with bas-reliefs of scenes from Augustine's life.
+In 1221, Pope Honorius III transferred possession of the church and monastery to the canons regular of Santa Croce di Mortara.
+A century later, in January 1327 Pope John XXII issued the papal bull Veneranda Santorum Patrum, in which he appointed the Augustinian friars as guardians of the tomb of Augustine (the Arca di Sant'Agostino), which was remade in 1362 and elaborately carved with bas-reliefs of scenes from Augustine's life, created by Giovanni di Balduccio.
+Expelled in 1785, the friars returned in 1896 and continue to serve the church today.